pofoo/click-outside/README.md

 ```

 ### Multiple Refs
-If you want more than one ref attached to the same onClick function, specify the number of refs you want.
+If you want more than one ref attached to the same onClick function, specify the number of refs you want in the optional options object.

 ```typescript
 import useClickOutisdeRef from '@pofo/click-outside';